ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Libertine allows you to use standard desktop applications in Ubuntu Touch.

-To install apps you may use the *Settings* interface on your Ubuntu Touch device, or you may use the command-line as described further below.
+To install applications you can use the *Settings* interface on your Ubuntu Touch device, or the command-line as described further below.

 Manage containers
 -----------------